Sparse Concept Anchoring for Interpretable and Controllable Neural Representations: Interventions

 Samples were drawn randomly with replacement from the full RGB cube throughout training, with selective regularization applied only to labeled samples.
 Hyperparameters (learning rate $\eta$, $\lambda_{\text{sep}}$, $\lambda_{c_k}$) varied according to tuned schedules detailed in~\cref{sec:hyperparameter_schedules}.

 \textit{Optional enhancement.} In some experiments, we anchored \concept{vibrant} colors to the subspace of the first two dimensions, labeling an additional $108 \pm 11$ samples ($\approx 0.11\%$).
-While not required for \concept{red} interventions, this produced more interpretable latent structure.
+While not required for \concept{red} interventions, this produced more interpretable latent structure by organizing hues as a color wheel.
 Results without \concept{vibrant} anchoring appear in~\cref{sec:suppression-no-vibrant}.

-\paragraph{Model Selection} For each experiment below, we selected representative models from the 60 training runs by balancing three properties: high intervention selectivity, low validation reconstruction loss ($\mathcal{L}_{\text{recon}}$), and low validation organization loss ($\mathcal{L}_{\text{concept}}$).
-We identified the non-dominated frontier and chose the model with highest selectivity.
-Intervention selectivity was measured by correlation between reconstruction error and a power of similarity to \concept{red}, with the specific power chosen per experiment.
-Details in~\cref{sec:color_similarity,sec:additional_results}.
+\paragraph{Model Selection} For each experiment, we selected models from 60 training runs by identifying the Pareto frontier over intervention selectivity, validation reconstruction loss, and validation organization loss, then choosing the model with highest selectivity.
+Selectivity was measured as $R^2$ between reconstruction error and a power of similarity to \concept{red}; details in~\cref{sec:color_similarity,sec:additional_results}.

-\paragraph{Evaluation Methodology} We evaluate interventions through reconstruction error and visualization.
+\paragraph{Evaluation Methodology} We evaluate interventions through reconstruction error (MSE) and visualization.
+For MSE, we compute: